organisciak/dissertation/document/1_intro.md

 ### Research Questions

-Broad Research Question 1:
+Broad Research Question 1: What are the sources of error for microtasks

 Broad Research Question 2:

 Chapter 4 takes a post-collection look at crowdsourcing error, looking to identify and promote high-quality contributions from strong contributors, while adjusting for poor work.

 The chapter is largely analytic, hoping to understand what we can infer from crowd behaviors about the strength of their contributions and evaluating what strategies are promising for better paid crowdsourcing.
 By taking this approach, this chapter seeds some of the expected outcomes driving later chapters.

-RQ 1.1: Do worker contributions improve with experience in a predictable way?
+ - RQ 1.1: Do worker contributions improve with experience in a predictable way?
-RQ 1.2: Do workers that spend more time on a task contribute better work?
-RQ 1.3:
+ - _RQ 1.2_: Does the length of time that a worker spends on a question reflect the quality of their rating?
+ - _RQ 1.3_: Does a worker's agreement or disagreement with other workers reflect their overall quality as a worker?
+ - _RQ 1.4_: If so, can disagreement be used for data improvements?

 <!--- TODO search for all references to chapters 4 and 5, to make sure that the order it correct -->